BingqingCheng/ASAP/README.md

 Add-Ons:
 + (for finding symmetries of crystals) spglib
 + (for annotation without overlaps) adjustText
-+ (for clustering) first install python package "easycython", and then go to ./externallib/ and compile DBA by typying "bash compile.sh"

 One can use the following comments for installing the packages: